MaximeFILIPPI/SnapPagerCarousel/README.md

 Follow the prompts to complete the installation.

-## Usage
+## Basic Usage

-Here is a basic example of how to integrate and use SnapPager in your SwiftUI views:
+Here is an example of how to integrate and use SnapPager in your SwiftUI views:

 ```swift
 import SwiftUI